RVR & JC College of Engineering

-R. V. R. & J. C. College of Engineering (Rayapati Venkata Rangarao & Jagarlamudi Chandramouli) is a private engineering college in Guntur, Andhra Pradesh, India.
-The College offers Graduate (Masters) and Undergraduate education (Bachelors) Courses in Engineering and Technology.
-It is located in the west suburban region of Guntur City, India.
+R. V. R. & J. C. College of Engineering (Rayapati Venkata Rangarao & Jagarlamudi Chandramouli) is an autonomous engineering college in Guntur, Andhra Pradesh, India.
+The College offers graduate and undergraduate education courses in Engineering and Technology.
+It is located in the west suburban region of Guntur city, India.

 Established in 1985, RVR&JC is under the patronage of the Nagarjuna Education Society.
 Today eight educational institutions are functioning under the banner of the society, with RVR&JC as the flagship.

-The college is today one of the largest engineering institutions in South India.
-The college offers eight B.Tech Degree courses and six M.Tech degree courses, besides MCA and MBA courses.

-The college is an autonomous and affiliated to Acharya Nagarjuna University, Guntur.
-The institute attracts companies that conduct campus interviews for the students.
+The college offers eight B.Tech Degree courses and six M.Tech degree courses, besides MCA and MBA courses and is affiliated to Acharya Nagarjuna University, Guntur.